Understanding soundness and motivations in chess puzzles, problems, and studies

 The first type underlines the essential element of unique play in all forms of puzzles and compositions.
-In problems and studies, an alternative first move that also solves is called a cook and it normally ruins the composition; alternatives on the second and subsequent moves are called duals, and they are serious flaws in thematic variations but tolerated in subsidiary lines.
+In problems and studies, an alternative first move that also solves is called a cook, and a cooked composition is normally ruined.
+Alternatives on the second and subsequent moves are called duals, and they are serious flaws in thematic variations but tolerated in subsidiary lines.
 Importantly, note that these faults apply to white play only.
-Alternative black moves, unless they actually defeat White’s goal (as mentioned above), are not flaws at all but they simply generate variations.
+Alternative black moves, unless they actually thwart White’s goal (as mentioned above), are not flaws at all but they simply generate variations.

 Three types of black strategies